 This is why film treatments are so useful: they boil your idea down to your characters and the story events that drive them to change.

 So let’s examine how to write a treatment that both snags your readers and organizes your vision.
-We'll also look at TV and film treatment examples to inspire you — and then we'll provide a treatment template to nudge you along the path to writing your masterpiece.
+We'll also look at TV and film treatment examples to inspire you — and then we'll provide a free script treatment template to nudge you along the path to writing your masterpiece.

 What is a film treatment?

-A film treatment (or story treatment) is a detailed summary of your film, show, or project.
-It communicates all important scenes, sequences, and story points in a prose style that evokes the tone of your film.
+A film treatment (or story treatment) is a detailed summary of your film, TV show, or project.
+The screenplay treatment communicates all important scenes, sequences, and story points in a prose style that evokes the tone of your movie.